 Writing about politics is easy.
 On occasion, I even get a reaction from my readers.
 I read all of them.
 I learn from them.
 Sometimes I reply.
 I enjoy the conversations.
 And I learned long ago to not take political differences personally.
 Please, tell me what you think.

 It’s an open-ended project, to be sure.
-What isn’t, that’s worth doing?
-But I refuse to allow my own perfectionism to keep me from putting things out there for comment.
+What isn’t, if worth doing?
+But I refuse to allow my perfectionism to keep me from putting things out there for comment.
 Please take a look at my work — fiction and nonfiction — and tell me how I can improve.